Learn How to Become a Self-Taught Data Analyst

 Step 2: Automate Data Analysis with VBA

 The good news is that you don’t need to know too many commands to start writing scripts.
-If you have done some programming before, you will be familiar with if statements, loops, variables.
+If you have done some programming before, you will be familiar with if statements, loops, and variables.
 In that respect, VBA is just like any other programming language.

-To learn specific commands on how to, for instance, copy and paste values, you can simply record a macro.
+To learn specific commands on how to, for instance, copy and paste values, you can record a macro.
 You can then copy the code to re-use it for your script.

 And to find examples of useful Excel macros and VBA code, visit https://zingurl.com/24-useful-excel-macro-examples-for-vba-beginners-ready-to-use/.